 So you can either wade through all the research being done about whether plastics cause cancer, brain, liver and lung damage by delivering a not-recommended-daily-allowance of phthalate, PVC (polyvinyl chloride), and other petrochemicals to your kid.
-Or you can skip the worry and grab some completely non-plastic alternatives:
+Or you can skip the worry and grab the best BPA-free water bottles, plates, utensils, & dishes.

 Pura Kiki 5oz Infant Bottle